 CCGs are to be replaced by Integrated Care Boards (ICBs) as part of Integrated Care Systems (ICS).
 In an ICS, NHS organisations, in partnership with local councils and others, take collective responsibility for managing resources, delivering NHS standards and improving the health of the population they serve.
-Due to the C-19 pandemic, there is a delay in ICSs becoming legal entities with decision-making authority, with some not due to go live until April 2023.
-Current plans are for North Central London (NCL) ICS to be in place by July 2022.
-It is anticipated that ICSs will take on the delegated responsibility for pharmaceutical services from NHSE&I and therefore some services commissioned from pharmacies by CCGs currently may fall under the definition of Enhanced Services.
+There is a delay in ICSs becoming legal entities with decision making authority, due to the COVID-19 pandemic, with some not due to go live until April 2023.
+Current plans are for North Central London ICS to be in place by July 2022.
+It is anticipated that they will take on the delegated responsibility for pharmaceutical services from NHSE&I and therefore some services commissioned from pharmacies by CCGs currently may fall under the definition of Enhanced Services.
 For the purpose of this PNA, at the time of writing, only services commissioned by NHSE&I as per the regulations have been considered 'pharmaceutical services'.